dpm24800/text-file-merger/README.md

 # 🔥 Text Files Merger – Web App 🔥

-A sleek, sexy, single-page web app to **upload, reorder, and merge multiple text files** — all running 100% in your browser.
+A sleek, single-page web app to **upload, reorder, and merge multiple text files** — all running 100% in your browser.
 No backend, no fuss! 🚀✨

 ---